divalin757/nord.nvim/README.md

-This fork of Nord.nvim is meant to fix a lot of color issues i didnt like about the original colorscheme i generaly didnt change much only the lualine insert color and the border color but if i see more stuff that i dont like i will change it added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)
+This fork of Nord.nvim is meant to fix a lot of color issues i didnt like about the original colorscheme i generaly didnt change much only the lualine insert color and the border color but if i see more stuff that i dont like i will change it.

+added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

 + Supported plugins: